Manual Handling Instructor

 - Be able to demonstrate and explain the Practical Lifting and moving of loads at different levels – as well as analysing participant performance of specific lifts.

-- Be able to effectively use approved Risk Assessment templates to assess and record workplace manual handling activity.
+- Be able to effectively use approved Risk Assessment templates to assess and record potential risks associated with workplace manual handling activity.

 MANUAL HANDLING INSTRUCTOR PROGRAMME - QQI Level 6